Skyline, Visitor's Center and Parking Lot.

 Blacksmithing - Mr. & Mrs. Bodamer

-Crochet - Mrs. Bonomo
+Crochet - Ms. Bonomo

-Childrens Games - Mrs. Sipple
+Childrens Games - Ms. Sipple

-Broom Maker - Mrs. Tovey
+Wool Spinner - Mrs. Tovey

-Mountain Man - Mr. Daggett
+Mountain Man - Mr. Daggett and Friend

 Grundy County Historical Society - Ms Steffes